William Henry Smith (English politician)

-William Henry Smith, FRS (24 June 1825 – 6 October 1891) was an English bookseller and newsagent of the family firm W H Smith, who expanded the firm and introduced the practice of selling books and newspapers at railway stations.
+William Henry Smith, FRS (24 June 1825 – 6 October 1891) was an English bookseller, newsagent and politician.
+As head of the family firm W H Smith, he expanded the firm and introduced the practice of selling books and newspapers at railway stations.
 He was elected a Member of Parliament in 1868 and rose to the position of First Lord of the Admiralty less than ten years later.
 Because of his lack of naval experience, he was perceived as a model for the character Sir Joseph Porter in H.M.S.
 Pinafore (and consequently nicknamed Pinafore Smith).
 In the mid-1880s, he was twice Secretary of State for War, and later First Lord of the Treasury and Leader of the House of Commons, among other posts.

 Background and business career

-The son of William Henry Smith (1792–1865), Smith was born in London.
+The son of entrepreneur William Henry Smith, Smith was born in London.
 He was educated at Tavistock Grammar School before joining his father's newsagent and book business in 1846, at which time the firm became W H Smith & Son.
 The two men took advantage of the railway boom by opening news-stands on railway stations, starting with Euston in 1848.

 In 1850 the firm opened depots in Birmingham, Manchester and Liverpool.
 The business became a household name (W H Smith), and Smith junior used the success of the firm as a springboard into politics.

 In February 1878, he was elected a Fellow of the Royal Society.